On a Class of Dynamical Poisson-Voronoi Tessellations

 We call $f((R,\a),\cdot)$ the {\em distance function}.
 As a function of the time variable $t$, it possesses a unique minimum.
-Heuristically the collection of all unique minimum time-space locations corresponding to all stations gives rise to a point process on the upper half plane, which we analyze in the following subsection.
+Heuristically the collection of all minimum time-space locations gives rise to a point process on the upper half plane, which we analyze in the following subsection.